 Constitution of qualifying examination committee

-The qualifying examination committee consists of a chair and three other Academic Senate faculty members.
+The qualifying examination committee consists of a chair and three other faculty members.

-- A student may petition to include one non-Academic Senate faculty member as a member of the committee.
+- A student may petition to include one non-UCSF faculty member as a member of the committee.

-- The chair of the committee must be a member of the program faculty.
+- We recommend that the Chair of the Committee be a member of the CCB Program.

-- The choice of committee members is the responsibility of the student, in consultation with his or her research advisor.
+- The choice of committee members is the responsibility of the student, in consultation with their research advisor.

 - Neither the research advisor nor other faculty members who have significantly contributed to the supervision of the proposed research may be members of the oral qualifying examination committee.